-The fee element of the definition of a franchise generally means any fee or charge that the franchise is required to pay for the right to do business under the franchise agreement.
-This payment does not have to be in the form of a franchise fee; it may also be royalties on sales.
+The fee element of the definition of a franchise generally means any fee or charge that the franchisee is required to pay for the right to do business under the franchise agreement.
+This payment does not have to be in the form of a franchise fee, it may also be royalties on sales.
 As a result, almost any trademark license agreement would satisfy this requirement.
 It may be, for example, a required payment for rent, advertising assistance, equipment and supplies.
 However, it does not include payment for a reasonable quantity of goods for resale at a bona fide wholesale price.57 For example, in Brawley Distribution Co. v.
-Polaris Indus., the Minnesota District Court held that minimum purchase requirements, required fees for advertising and training and to process warranty work, and a charge of fifty percent over the suggested sale price did not constitute franchise fees.58
+Polaris Indus., the Minnesota District Court held that minimum purchase requirements, required fees for advertising and training and to process warranty work, and a charge of fifty percent over the suggested sale price did not constitute franchise fees.58 The payment of a fee by the franchisee signals that the franchisee is buying something of value from the franchisor: the grant of a right to engage in a business which includes the right to use the franchisor's marketing plan, and a license to use the franchisor's commercial symbols.
+In this regard, then, a franchisee occupies a very different status from that of an employee, agent or other similar business entity.
+The franchisee, rather than being compensated by the employer or principal in exchange for services, purchases -- by means of the franchise fee -- from the franchisor's business expertise and commercial symbols.